Caching

 However, what happens if you use the Caching have turned on and then publish a new post?
 Won't the new post be out of cache and thus invisible to site visitors?
 Well, all properly set up Caching-systems can handle such scenarios.
 A Caching-system consists not only of the mechanism to store prepared HTML files, it also has the ability to clear the cache and then regenerate it.
 This happens, for example, when new content is published.

-A cache configured for WordPress would not cache the cached version of the Homepage- and archive pages when a new post has been published.
-This would leave the other pages, such as the "About" page and other posts untouched.
+A cache configured for WordPress would cache the cached version of the Homepage- and archive pages when a new post has been published.
+The other pages, such as the "About" page and other posts, would remain unaffected.

 Will caching make your website faster?

-A well-coded website can load in less than two seconds.
-Therefore, one might wonder if this is not already fast enough.
+A well-coded website can already load in less than two seconds.
+Therefore, one might wonder if that is not already fast enough.
 Therefore, one may be unsure whether the Caching really worth it.
 The answer to that is a resounding yes!

 Through the use of Browser- and serverCaching you can save much more loading time.
 The loading speed is essential to provide the user with a pleasant experience.
 User Experience to enable